fizzairfan2310/fizzairfan2310/README.md

 - 👋 Hi, I’m @fizzairfan2310
 - 👀 I’m interested in developing phone applications, software and exploring AI integrations.
-- 🌱 I’m currently learning about data structures algorithms and DevOps practices.
+- 🌱 I’m currently learning about data structures algorithms.
 - 💞️ I’m looking to collaborate on open-source projects and innovative app development.
 - 📫 How to reach me: Email me at irfanaliipqsa@example.com or find me on LinkedIn: https://www.linkedin.com/in/fizza-irfan-baa34a286/.
 - 😄 Pronouns: She/Her